 - (1) An inventory of all its regional, district, field, and satellite offices located throughout the State before the consolidation required in this section.
-This inventory shall include the purpose of the office (direct services or central location for field staff), the number of staff assigned to the office, the cost of operating the office, and information on whether the office is co-located or located near another regional, district, field, or satellite office; - (2)An inventory of all its regional, district, field, and satellite offices located throughout the State after the consolidation required in this section is completed.
-This inventory shall include the purpose of the office (direct services or central location for field staff), the number of staff assigned to the office, the cost of operating the office, and information on whether the office is co-located or located near another regional, district, field, or satellite office; - (3)An inventory of all offices located in Wake County.
-This inventory shall include the purpose of the office, the number of staff assigned to the office, the cost of operating the office, information on whether the office is co-located or located near another related office, and information on whether the office could be moved to another area of the State; - A report on the anticipated impact of the consolidation required by this (4) section on the delivery of services; - A report on the use of technology to comply with the consolidation (5)required under this section to increase the number of staff working from their homes or other locations; and - (6) A report on the anticipated cost savings, efficiencies in the use of State staff and resources, and improved delivery of services resulting from the consolidation required under this section.
+This inventory shall include the purpose of the office (direct services or central location for field staff), the number of staff assigned to the office, the cost of operating the office, and information on whether the office is co-located or located near another regional, district, field, or satellite office; - (2) An inventory of all its regional, district, field, and satellite offices located throughout the State after the consolidation required in this section is completed.
+This inventory shall include the purpose of the office (direct services or central location for field staff), the number of staff assigned to the office, the cost of operating the office, and information on whether the office is co-located or located near another regional, district, field, or satellite office; - (3) A report on the anticipated impact of the consolidation required by this section on the delivery of services; - (4) A report on the use of technology to comply with the consolidation required under this section to increase the number of staff working from their homes or other locations; and

+(5) A report on the anticipated cost savings, efficiencies in the use of State staff and resources, and improved delivery of services resulting from the consolidation required under this section.